-British concert pianist Warren Mailley-Smith is performing the complete solo works of Chopin from memory in 2015-16 at St John’s Smith Square.
+British concert pianist Warren Mailley-Smith has performed the complete solo works of Chopin from memory in 2015-16 at St John’s Smith Square.
 This amounts to 230+ separate titles and approximately 3.5 million notes.
 The series spans 11 concerts, from September 2015 to July 2016.
+Today you can hear Warren include Chopin’s works in many of his recitals.

-The series has enjoyed an association with the Mayor of London’s Music Fund the Polish Cultural Institute and sponsorship from Truphone.
+The Chopin series enjoyed an association with the Mayor of London’s Music Fund the Polish Cultural Institute and sponsorship from Truphone.

-Each of the 11 recitals has been preceded by a pre-concert event, designed to paint a wider picture of Chopin’s inspirations, his other compositions, his life and times.
+Each of the 11 recitals was preceded by a pre-concert event, designed to paint a wider picture of Chopin’s inspirations, his other compositions, his life and times.

 - Talks by: Writer Jeremy Nicholas, Academic Robin Nelson, Broadcaster and Journalist Stephen Johnson, President of the Chopin Society UK, Lady Rose Cholmondeley